Regan298/Disaster-Master/Architectural Design.md

 The two primary components are the front and back end.
 The front end deals with user interfaces and local logic.
 The back end deals with storage for all system elements, along with processing/running the simulation.

+**Component Diagram**
 ![](Resourses/Component_Diagram.PNG)

+**Dependency Diagram**
 ![](Resourses/dependencyDiagram.png)

 **Front End:**

 The front end of the system is split into two different client types, HQ and NGO.
 The two clients are very similar, with the NGO client being a more cut down and simplified version of HQ due to less requirements.
+Because of this, many of the components developed for the HQ client can be reused for the NGO client.

-Both clients depend on local logic in the form of JavaScript libraries to display data to the user.
-For the HQ client, these libraries are the event graph, inbox list, scenario editor graph and PDF viewer.
-For the NGO client only the inbox list is required.
-All of these visual displays depend on external logic to communicate with the back end server and be populated with data.
+Both clients depend on local logic in the form of local JavaScript libraries to display data to the user.
+These libraries are the event graph, inbox list, scenario editor graph and PDF viewer.
+The HQ client utilizes all of these libraries, whereas the NGO client only needs the inbox list and PDF viewer.
+As the requirement for these two components is identical for both clients, the two library's can be reused with no modification.

 External logic is used within both client types to communicate with the back end system.
 Each client is not visible to any of the other clients,  so all data sent between the HQ client and NGO clients is propagated through and saved by the server.
 For this reason the external logic is dependant on the server within the back end system being available.
 Message events can be sent between clients via the server, however other data can be sent directly to or from the server.
 This includes logging events, scenario data and scenario controls (e.g. time).

+External logic is used within both client types to communicate with the back end system.
+Each client is not visible to any of the other clients, so all data sent between the HQ client and NGO clients is propagated through and saved by the server.
+For this reason the external logic is dependant on the server within the back end system being available.
+Functions for sending message events between clients via the server, will be the same for both HQ and NGO client types.
+These functions can be reused, along with functions for transmitting scenario data directly between the server and a client, such as the time remaining in a simulation.
+Additional External logic will have to be extended for the HQ client, for transmitting scenario commands and data regarding scenario editing.

 **Back End:**

 The back end of the system consists of a server implementation to run the overall simulation and a database to store all information within the simulation.

-The server is responsible for running the overall simulation.
-It interacts with the database, saving and loading relevant data on behalf of the individual clients.
+The server is responsible for distributing content between each client and the database.
+It interacts with the database via MySQL, saving and loading relevant data on behalf of the individual clients.
 Because of this, the server is dependant on the database to function correctly.
+The server utilizes an HTTP server and Socket.IO for real-time, bi-directional communication between itself and each client with express web-framework.

 The database stores all simulation data in a set of tables.
 User data, scheduled events, sent events, log data and the editor event library are all stored in tables in the database.
 As the database is passive, it is dependant on the server implementation to maintain and utilize its contents.

+**Concerns**

 ### 4.3 Process
 ...